How to Develop a Fintech App: Comprehensive Guide

 Step 2: Competitor and Market Analysis

 Now, it's time to do research and prove that your assumptions are worthwhile and the idea stands a chance.
-Going through the discovery phase will also help you get prepared and become more organized.
 So, proof of concept (POC) is the next thing to work on when creating the concept.
+It will help you ensure that the app is worth creating, let you get prepared, and become more organized.

 Conduct market research to get a better understanding of the market's current state and saturation.
 Also, browse the competitors and the existing solutions already out there, noting their strengths and the points you can implement better.
 Keep an eye on how your hypothetical competitors monetize their fintech apps.
 Do they charge transaction fees, use subscriptions, or opt for other paths?